TheJelmega/prog-lang/design/README.md

 If the array of slice is mutable, the resulting value will be memory location that can be assigned to.

 Indices are 0-based for arrays and slices.
-If array access is a constant expression, bounds can be checked at compile-time, otherwise the check will be performed at runtime and will panic when being indexed out of range
+If array access is a constant expression and the array has a known size, bounds can be checked at compile-time, otherwise the check will be performed at runtime and will panic when being indexed out of range/

 For any other type, the resulting indexing will depend on whether the index implementation returns a reference or not.

 For all other types, the following operations will happen:
 - In an immutable place context, the resulting value will be `Index::index(&a, b)`.

-  If the index implementation were to return a refernce, it would be implicitly dereferenced.
+  If the index implementation were to return a reference, it would be implicitly dereferenced.

 - In a mutable place context, the resulting value will be `*IndexMut::index_mut(&a, b)`.

-Indexing allows comma expressions to be passed, this will implicitly converted to an index call taking in a tuple of expressions.
+Indexing allows comma expressions to be passed, this will implicitly be converted to an index call taking in a tuple of expressions.

 The interfaces associated with the index expressions are:
 - `Index`